elastisys/security-review/terraform-security.md

     1. How are your Terraform state files protected against accidental disclosure?
     1. How are your Terraform state files protected against corruption?
 1. How do you handle sensitive information in your Terraform scripts?
-    1. How are the credentials of a Terraform service account (JSON) secured?
+    1. How are the credentials of a service account used by Terraform secured?
     1. Where are these credentials stored?
     1. Is your Terraform integrated with a secret management tool (HashiCorp’s Vault or similar)?
-1. Are the permissions of a Terraform service account restricted to minimum?
+1. Are the permissions of a service account used by Terraform restricted to minimum?
-    1. What is the list of permissions given to the Terraform service account?
+    1. What is the list of permissions given to the service account used by Terraform?
     1. Are there any separate roles and policies attached?
 1. Are you using Terraform Cloud?
     1. How are you running it?
 SaaS hosted by HashiCorp or a private instance?